 Download or read book Silas House written by Sylvia Bailey Shurbutt and published by University Press of Kentucky.
 This book was released on 2021-06-30 with total page 208 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Bestselling author, journalist, playwright, and activist Silas House has focused nearly all of his work on Appalachia.
 His acclaimed and diverse body of work includes the novels Clay's Quilt, A Parchment of Leaves, The Coal Tattoo, Eli the Good, and Southernmost.
 Well known for its lyrical style, diverse and sympathetic characters, and political engagement, House's work is overdue for deeper critical study.
 In this groundbreaking book, editor and coauthor Sylvia Bailey Shurbutt brings together established and rising scholars to discuss House and his writings through a critical lens.
 Various chapters address different aspects of House's fiction and nonfiction, including the ways in which he deconstructs regional stereotypes, how he explores issues of diversity, his environmental activism, and his approach to LGBTQ issues.
 The collection begins with a foreword by Denise Giardina and concludes with a chapter by celebrated poet Maurice Manning exploring the lyricism that distinguishes House's work.
 Featuring an interview with House that further illuminates his philosophy and art, this timely volume offers an important critical appraisal of his oeuvre to date and illustrates why he is one of the most significant voices in Appalachian and American literature today.

-Download or read book The Poetical Works of Coleridge Shelley and Keats written by Samuel Taylor Coleridge and published by .
-This book was released on 1847 with total page 607 pages.
+Download or read book A Lexical Concordance to the Poetical Works of Percy Bysshe Shelley written by and published by London, Quaritch.
+This book was released on 1892 with total page 842 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt:

 Download or read book The Coal Miner s Daughter written by Khushi Moitra and published by Notion Press.
 This book was released on 2021-04-07 with total page 292 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Set during 60s and 70s in the coalfields of Bihar and Bengal, ‘The Coal Miner’s Daughter’ tells the fascinating story of life in the coal mines through the eyes of the curious protagonist Suhasini.
 Captivating, touching and dramatic, the novel reveals the essence of human experience – through stories of thrill and simplicity, love and grit, and trust and ruthlessness in the backdrop of transition of the industry from privately held mines into the government-owned mining behemoth Coal India.
 The story unfolds through characters that are remarkably convincing, balanced, and ironic of the times.